 The majority of CCPs reported using at least one APC tool in their margin models, thus sometimes exceeding regulatory requirements in some jurisdictions.
-Where APC regulatory requirements exist, such as the European Market Infrastructure Regulation in the EU, there are often several APC options available to a CCP.
-Given this flexibility, the choices of individual CCPs often differed.
+Where APC regulatory requirements exist, such as the European Market Infrastructure Regulation in the EU, several APC options are often available to a CCP.
+Given this flexibility, the choices of individual CCPs often differ.
 Some CCPs in jurisdictions without prescriptive APC requirements also reported employing APC tools in their margin models.
 The widest variety of tools was seen in the ETD and cash equities asset classes (Table 4).
 ETD clearing services saw the widest variety of multiple-tool approaches, in part due to the higher number of ETD CCPs relative to other groups.
 A higher proportion of clearing services for cash securities than for other asset classes reported they did not utilise APC tools.

-class Table 4
+class - Table 4

 APC tools Debt securities Equity securities ETD OTC IRS + FX OTC CDS

 Buffer 11 - 20 - -

 Floor - 50 45 80 33

 Stressed period - - 10 10 33

 Other 33 30 - - -

 Multiple tools (buffer, floor, stressed period, other) 22 20 20 10 33

 None 33 - 5 - -

+APC - anti-producticality: ETD - exchange-traded derivatives: OTC CDS - ever-the-counter credit default swape: